mklagassey/project-echo/README.md

     mvn clean package
     ```

-    This command will:
-    *   Compile the code.
-    *   Copy all necessary dependencies.
-    *   Trigger the `jpackage` tool to build the native installer for your current OS.
+    This command will build the native installer for your current OS.

 ### Finding the Installer